munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ### What is bytecode?

 Fix those two points in your mind.
 On one end, a tree-walk interpreter is simple, portable, and slow.
-On the other, native code is complex, platform-specific, but fast.
+On the other, native code is complex and platform-specific but fast.
 Bytecode sits in the middle.
-It retains all of the portability of a tree-walker -- we won't be getting our hands dirty with assembly code in this book.
+It retains the portability of a tree-walker -- we won't be getting our hands dirty with assembly code in this book.
 It trades in *some* simplicity to get a performance boost in return, though not as fast as going fully native.